 It’s no secret that there are a few competitors to Microsoft 365 on the market.
 This isn’t necessarily an issue, since competing brands can breed exciting developments and evolutions across the entire industry.

 However, there are a few challenges to overcome as a result.
 For example, marketing becomes more focused in a competitive environment, sometimes at the expense of development.
 What’s more, market share concerns can have a direct impact on strategy.

 In other words, with a crowded market there’s less potential income for each player, which sometimes means a reduction in budgets for marketing and development.
 This can be catastrophic for all but the biggest and most stable companies.

-Since Microsoft is (obviously) one of those companies, you’ll find the Office 365 cloud offers a number of benefits for those looking for the best internet-based software suite:
+Since Microsoft is (obviously) one of those companies, you’ll find the Microsoft 365 cloud offers a number of benefits for those looking for the best internet-based software suite:

 - Access to both desktop and online versions of the software, so you can keep working regardless of whether you have an internet connection.

 - A market-leading suite of tools and applications you and your team will likely already be familiar with.

 - Ample storage at even the most basic tier.

 Of course, the main benefit of this suite is having always-accessible versions of Word, Excel and the other core programs, along with a surplus of cloud-based storage.

 As we mentioned earlier, however, that’s not all the Microsoft 365 cloud has to offer.